v0di/landsat8image/README.md

-# Wha does it do?
+# What does it do?
 Given a location and a date, it uses the Nasa Earth API to show a photo taken by the Landsat 8 satellite.
 The script must be executed on the command-line.

 # Set up